lykmapipo/sails-model-new/README.md

 It also allow for `custom validation error messages` to be defined.
 If any `ValidationError` found by invoking `validate()` on the instance, all custom validation error message will be available on `error.Errors` of your `validate callback`. [check validation setup](https://github.com/lykmapipo/sails-model-new#validation-usage)

+*Note:*
+- *This requires Sails v0.11.0+.
+If v0.11.0+ isn't published to NPM yet, you'll need to install it via Github.*

 All model instance methods such as :

 - [validate()](http://sailsjs.org/#/documentation/reference/waterline/records/validate.html)